gaurish/gaurish.github.io/_posts/2015-09-27-guide-for-using-arel-in-rails-where-activerecord-doesnt-cut-it.markdown

 ## Wrapping Up
-Arel full fledged query generator which genrate any SQL query.
+Arel full fledged query generator which generate any SQL query.
 Should you use?
-Like all things in computer sceience. the answer is _it depends_ in the use-case.
+Like all things in computer science. the answer is _it depends_ in the use-case.

 1. SQL that ActiveRecord can generate: Use ActiveRecord.
 2. SQL that ActiveRecord can't generate but doesn't have dynamic conditional logic.
 Use Strings.